Palkovsky/AudioPi/README.md

 	If you've passed NO_FILTERING[0] other filter values are ignored.

+	INCLUDE_ALL is as default disabled, it append to response all tracks as playlist.

 	NO_FILTERING = 0
 	ALBUMS_ONLY = 1
 	ARTISTS_ONLY = 2
 	GENRES_ONLY = 3
 	UNKNOWN_ONLY = 4
+	INCLUDE_ALL = 5
 	//Unknown is playlist containg tracks without artist and album(from ID3 tag, ofc)

 TO DO: